 Calculating the Accumulated Earnings Tax

 Since the accumulated earnings tax is 20% of the accumulated earnings tax base, it is 1st necessary to determine that amount.
 Tax-exempt interest income is not part of the accumulated earnings tax base, but it is considered in determining whether the corporation has retained excess earnings.
 Although dividends are not deductible from ordinary taxable income, there is a dividends-paid deduction when determining whether the accumulated earnings tax or the personal holding company tax applies.
-The accumulated earnings tax base is equal to the accumulated taxable income:
+The accumulated earnings tax base = the accumulated taxable income:

 Accumulated Taxable Income = After-Tax Income – Dividends Paid – Accumulated Earnings Credit

 The accumulated earnings credit equals the current earnings retained specifically to pay for business needs.
 (Although the tax code refers to it as an accumulated earnings credit, it is actually a deduction.)
 However, even if the corporation lacks a business need, tax law accords it a $250,000 minimum credit ($150,000 for personal service corporations) minus accumulated earnings and profits (E&P) as of the start of the year, thus allowing a de minimis retention of earnings so that new corporations can finance their start, even if the earnings do not have an immediate business need.
 However, only one $250,000 accumulated earnings credit applies to corporations that are part of a control group, in which case the credit is divided equally among the corporations.
 Note also that when accumulated E&P reaches $250,000, then the accumulated earnings credit is zero.

 Accumulated Earnings Tax = Accumulated Taxable Income × 20%